Thomas J. Koske | 10/27/2006 11:57:07 PM

 When the roots are stored at high temperatures for a long time, they begin to sprout, shrivel and become dry, stringy and pithy.

 Sweet potato roots, held over for use as seed potatoes for the next spring, should be dusted with 2 to 4 ounces of 5 percent Imidan per bushel to help control the sweet potato weevil.

 Koske also recommends contacting an extension agent in your parish LSU AgCenter office to learn more about horticulture.
-In addition, visit the Gardening and Get It Growing sections of the LSU AgCenter Web site.
+In addition, look for Gardening and Get It Growing links in the Feature section of the LSU AgCenter Web site: old.lsuagcenter.com.

 On the Internet: www.louisianalawnandgarden.org.